JasonLeeJSL/jasonleejsl.github.io/_research/project-b.md

 - **Design interventions and regulatory mechanisms**: Propose approaches such as transparent personality settings, dynamic confidence expression, and intelligent feedback mechanisms to balance user experience and autonomy.
 - **Societal and security risks**: Address the potential misuse of human–AI alignment in **cognitive warfare** or **covert cognitive interventions**, where shaping users’ self-concept or confidence could manipulate opinions and behaviors.
 This highlights the urgent need to prevent misuse and safeguard cognitive autonomy and diversity in the age of AI.

-From a broader perspective, the future of human–AI interaction is not just about **making AI more human-like**, but about **ensuring that AI coexists with human cognition in ways that protect psychological safety and social diversity**.
+From a broader perspective, the future of human–AI interaction is not just about **making AI more human-like**, but about **ensuring that AI coexists with human in ways that protect psychological safety and social diversity**.
 By studying and regulating mechanisms of human alignment with AI, we can shape healthier and more responsible human–AI relationships, laying the groundwork for a sustainable and ethical future of human–AI coexistence.